Last Updated on

 Bird song has inspired many poets and musicians.
 Above all, the song of birds ... the setting, performance, variety, and musical quality, awakens in us something from way before long ago ...

 Haiku is a Japanese poetry form, that lends itself to nature writing particularly well.
 A haiku uses just a few words to capture a moment and create a picture in the reader's mind.
 It is like a tiny window into a scene much larger than itself.

-distant church bells ring
+distant church bells

-above the marshy meadows
+above marshy meadows

-a snipe is drumming
+a snipe drumming